 Mashed Potatoes: Boil the potatoes in large chunks until they are fork-tender.
 Mash 'em with an old-fashioned hand masher, or a rice mill.
 If you have the time, you can even make them in the slow cooker using this recipe.

-Hasselback Potatoes: These impressive looking Hasselback potatoes can be made with either starchy or waxy potatoes, but we love the way the butter and oil melts into starchy potato’s fluffy interior.
+Hasselback Potatoes: These impressive looking Hasselback potatoes can be made with either starchy or waxy potatoes, but we love the way the butter and oil melt into starchy potato's fluffy interior.
 Yum!

 Potato Pancakes (Latkes): Classic potato pancakes needs a starchy potato that holds its shape while frying, leaving the inside a creamy and gorgeous melty pile of potato.
 The light yellow flesh also fries up to a beautiful golden brown.

 French Fries: The starch content of Russets or Idaho potatoes make them an excellent candidate for french fries.
 So long as you blanch them before frying them (like in this recipe), they'll be soft on the inside and crunchy on the outside.

 What to Watch for with Starchy Potatoes

 Starchy potatoes break down really easily, making them a poor choice for potato salad or potatoes au gratin.
 They're great for soups when used to add body (especially in puréed soups like a great potato cheese soup), but they break down too much if the goal is to have chunks of potatoes.

 While starchy potatoes are absolutely perfect for mashed potatoes, be careful not to overwork them.
 Potatoes become gummy and gluey when the starches are overworked, resulting in a sad, disappointing plate of mashers.

 Waxy potatoes are characterized by a thin, papery skin that can be scratched off using your fingernail.
 Red skin potatoes, new potatoes, and fingerling potatoes all fall into this category.